napari/napari-workshop-template/napari-workshops/intro_napari_GUI.md

 ## Explore Images in 2D and 3D

-* Toggle layer visibility on and off with the **eye button next to the layer name** in the layer list.
+* Toggle layer visibility on and off with the **eye button to the left of the layer name** in the layer list.

 * Use the dimension sliders beneath the canvas to  control the z position/slice number.
 Slide through the 3D stack one 2D slice at a time.

 * Scroll (use two finger scroll on a touchpad) to zoom in and out.